London's main roads need action now

 Ten ways to improve our main roads:

 We need urgent action to improve London’s main roads.
 Here’s what we need to do and why:

-The measures we advocate for our main roads are those designed make high streets safer, less-polluted, less congested, quieter, more pleasant places to be.
+The measures we advocate for our main roads are those designed to make main roads and high streets safer, less-polluted, less congested, quieter, more pleasant places to live, work, shop or attend school or college.
 For the most part, they do this by discouraging car trips in favour of walking, cycling and public transport.
-Many of these measures have multiple, sometimes unexpected, benefits, for example cycle lanes reduce pollution and make streets better for pedestrians too, while also of course encouraging people to make more trips by bike and fewer by car.
+Many of these measures have multiple, sometimes unexpected, benefits, for example cycle lanes reduce pollution and make streets better for pedestrians too; and pedestrian-friendly environments are good for business (see for example Living Streets Pedestrian Pound).

 Here are 10 things we want London Boroughs and the London Mayor to do improve our main roads.